- Computational Social Science

 Join our Facebook group to communicate with other ISSA members and stay in the loop.

-If you have questions about the ISSA or are interested in joining, please visit the Information Science undergraduate office in 520 Rhodes Hall or email your questions to email@example.com, or visit ISSA's new website at issa.infosci.cornell.edu.
+If you have questions about ISSA or are interested in joining, please visit the Information Science undergraduate offices in 521 and 521A Rhodes Hall or email your questions to email@example.com, or visit ISSA's new website at issa.infosci.cornell.edu.

 What We Do

 - Corporate Recruitment Sessions

 The Information Science Student Association (ISSA) organizes a student mentor program.
 Our goal is to pair all students who are new to IS/ISST with upperclassmen.
 Student mentors are able to provide advice in terms of course enrollment, finding internships and all things Information Science!
 To learn more, contact firstname.lastname@example.org.